-What is force-placed insurance?
-Most mortgages require that the homeowner maintain adequate insurance on the home so that the lender's interest is protected in case of fire or other casualty.
-This type of insurance also covers the loss of your personal property if stolen, damaged, or destroyed.
+Most mortgages and deeds of trust require that the homeowner maintain adequate insurance on the home to protect the lender's interest in case of fire or another casualty.
+This type of insurance also covers the loss of your personal property if it's stolen, damaged, or destroyed.

-If you let your homeowners insurance coverage lapse, the mortgage servicer can purchase insurance coverage at your expense.
-This is called force-placed or lender-placed insurance.
-(This type of policy does not cover your personal belongings.)
+If you let your homeowners' insurance coverage lapse, assuming you don't have an escrow account, the servicer can purchase insurance coverage at your expense.
+Again, this type of insurance is called "force-placed" or "lender-placed" insurance.

-Force-placed insurance policies tend to be costly because there is uncertainty about what might happen to the home if the borrower is not keeping up with his or her bills.
-(Learn more in Nolo’s article What is force-placed insurance?)
+Force-placed insurance doesn't cover your personal belongings.
+Also, these insurance policies tend to be costly because of the uncertainty about what might happen to the home if the borrower isn't keeping up with the bills.

-Under the 2014 rule, the servicer must reasonably believe that the borrower has failed to maintain insurance coverage on the home before purchasing a force-placed insurance policy.
-(For example, if the borrower's insurance agent or provider contacts the servicer to inform it that the bill is overdue, this would provide a reasonable basis for the servicer to think that there is no coverage.)
+For example, if the borrower's insurance agent or provider contacts the servicer to inform it that the bill is overdue, this contact would provide a reasonable basis for the servicer to think that coverage isn't in place.

-The servicer must then send two notices to the borrower prior to obtaining force-placed insurance.
+The servicer must then send two notices to the borrower before obtaining force-placed insurance.
 The notices must request that:

-Pursuant to the rule, the servicer generally must keep an existing insurance policy in place if the borrower has an escrow account from which the servicer pays the insurance bill -- even if the servicer needs to advance funds to the borrower's escrow account to do this.
+The servicer generally must keep an existing insurance policy in place if the borrower has an escrow account from which the servicer pays the insurance bill, even if the servicer needs to advance funds to the borrower's escrow account.

-Exception.
-The servicer does not have to continue existing coverage (and can purchase a force-placed policy) if it has a reasonable basis to believe that:
+But the servicer doesn't have to continue existing coverage and can purchase a force-placed policy if it has a reasonable basis to believe that:

-If the borrower subsequently provides evidence that he or she has insurance coverage in place, the servicer must:
+If the borrower provides evidence that insurance coverage is in place, the servicer must: